sirpfaira/gaia-bootcamp-ionic/README.md

 ### Assignment 7

-> An ionic app connected to a backend server deployed on Render storing sensitive data securely using environment variables.
+> An Ionic app connected to a backend server deployed on Render storing sensitive data securely using environment variables.

+### Assignment 8

+> An Ionic AI-powered chatbot using Gemini AI text generation model.